Updated on 23-09-2019

 Convinced now?
 Hopefully you are.
 Of course, that doesn’t change that fact that making your store multilingual may seem difficult.
 No worries—we’re going to go over the easiest way to accomplish this.

 Choose the languages that you want your Shopify site to be translated into

 First, you need to understand which markets you want to target.
 And to do so, Google Analytics is your friend.
-It’s the most-used analytics tool in the world and will help you better understand your traffic.
+It’s the most-used analytics tool in the world and will help you better understand your traffic and what languages your Shopify site visitors speak.

 Go on your Google Analytics Dashboard > “Audience” > “Geographical Data” > “Language”, and you will get to a screen that looks something like this: